nghttp2/nghttp2/README.rst

 * spdylay >= 1.3.2

+We no longer recommend to build nghttp2 with SPDY protocol support enabled.
+SPDY support will be removed soon.

 To enable ``-a`` option (getting linked assets from the downloaded resource) in ``nghttp``, the following package is required: